qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 Note that in this second example, even before the password has been entered, the key for this remote Pi has now already been added to `~/.ssh/known_hosts`.

-Ansible makes this easy for us to add `ssh` options to the `inventory` file, via the `ansible_ssh_common_args` variable, which we do, at the end of the file, like this:
+Ansible makes it easy for us to add `ssh` options to the `inventory` file, via the `ansible_ssh_common_args` variable, which we do, at the end of the file, like this:

 ```
 [brambleweeny:vars]